How’s That Marketing Going?

-Now, more than ever, if you have money, people are willing to take it.
-Why should book promoting be any different?
-I located many sites who were willing to take my money.
-However, the services they offered were laughable.
-Even worse, they could be detrimental as they blasted people with annoying spam.
-These sites offered no metric of success and no guarantees.
-The textbook definition of wasted money.
+The problem is that if someone has money, others will take it.
+Why should book promotion be any different?
+I located many marketing sites that promised success for pennies.
+Unfortunately, the services they offered were laughable.
+Even worse, they blast people with spam, which angers them.
+Plus, these sites offered no metric of success and no guarantees—the textbook definition of wasted money.

 Every self-published author faces the same marketing wall.
-There are millions of old books and thousands of new books.
-Perhaps a hundred new books come out every day.
-These books all compete for a reader’s attention.
-Keep in mind that a reader also likes: eating, sleeping, social media, television, sports, movies, exercise, work, family, travel, and friends.
-Somehow, a self-published author has to break through that entire spectrum of options and convince a reader to “buy it now.”
+There are millions of old and thousands of new books, with one hundred coming out daily.
+This vast array of solid titles competes for the reader’s attention.
+Remember that readers also like eating, social media, television, sports, movies, exercise, work, family, travel, and other costly activities.
+Somehow, a self-published author must break through that entire spectrum to convince a reader they should click “buy it now.”

-For example, a reader could purchase The Hitchhikers Guide to The Galaxy [A well establish book] for $2.99 or the reader could purchase Interviewing Immortality [An astounding book.
-Trust me, I wrote it.] by an unknown self-published author for $2.99.
+For example, a reader could purchase The Hitchhiker’s Guide to The Galaxy (an excellent read) or Interviewing Immortality (An astounding book.
+Trust me, I wrote it.) by an unknown self-published author.

-If I take an objective approach, this is not a difficult decision.
-I know millions of people cherish The Hitchhikers Guide to The Galaxy.
-It is a well-written classic that everybody should read.
-Why would I spend my hard-earned cash on a self-published nobody?
-Convincing myself to “go ahead.
-Take the leap.
-It’s only $2.99.”
-That’s all fine until I have to put in my credit card number.
-Hold on. $2.99 will buy me a six-pack of Diet Coke.
+The Hitchhiker’s Guide to The Galaxy is a well-written classic that everybody should read.
+Why would a reader spend hard-earned cash on a self-published nobody?
+Another possibility is to purchase a six-pack of Diet Coke.
 Let’s think this through.
-Better go with the established author where I know I will get my money’s worth.
-“You have purchased The Hitchhikers Guide to The Galaxy.
+Go with the established author because it is a sure bet to be entertained.
+“You have purchased The Hitchhiker’s Guide to The Galaxy.
 Thank you for choosing Amazon.”
 Good choice.

-Wow, what a depressing thought.
-Will I ever get the word out?
-Will I ever sell over two books a month?
-I believe in myself and I have gotten good feedback from the people who have read my book.
-This encourages me and I feel that I have a positive writing future ahead of me.
+Will I ever sell over three books a month?
+I believe in myself, and the few people who read my words provided positive feedback.
+This sentiment encourages me, and I have a positive writing future ahead of me.
 Blah, blah, blah.
 Answer the question.
 Alright, alright.
-I have picked a difficult path to follow.
-It is very hard to self-promote a self-published book.
-Marketing is challenging for the experts and it is a skill that I have put little effort into developing.
+The path I have chosen is difficult.
+Marketing is a skill that I have put little effort into developing.

-I have never been one to give up and I still see the possibility of success.
-What’s needed is more effort in the area of engaging people and telling them about my work.
-This means broadening my presence.
-Right now, I’m not on Twitter, Instagram, YouTube, and all those other sites.
-If I expect any success, social media needs to be part of my core plan.
+I have never been one to give up, and I see success in my distant future.
+What I need is to be more engaging and spread my wings wider.
+I am not on Twitter (X), Instagram, YouTube, or any other site, and if I expect any success, social media needs to be part of my core plan.

 You’re the best -Bill